ERISA, Pension & Benefits Litigation

 - as lead appellate counsel, in obtaining dismissal in the Second Circuit reversing summary judgment of a class action alleging that Citigroup’s cash-balance plan with over 100,000 participants violated ERISA minimum benefit accrual rules and notice requirements.

-- Conexant, a semiconductor manufacturer, in an ERISA suit and securities fraud class action challenging disclosures related to the integration of an acquisition.
-The ERISA suit has largely been dismissed, and the securities fraud class action was dismissed with prejudice and no appeal was filed.
+- Conexant, a semiconductor manufacturer, in the successful defense of an ERISA suit and securities fraud class action challenging disclosures related to the integration of an acquisition.

-- Exxon Mobil Corporation and the trustees of its retirement plan in the dismissal, with prejudice, of unprecedented putative ERISA claims in the Southern District of Texas in connection with the future impacts of climate change brought by participants in and beneficiaries of ExxonMobil’s Savings Plan who invested in the company’s stock.
+- Exxon Mobil Corporation and the trustees of its retirement plan in the dismissal, with prejudice, of unprecedented putative ERISA claims brought in connection with the future impacts of climate change brought by participants in and beneficiaries of ExxonMobil’s Savings Plan who invested in the company’s stock.

 - JPMorgan Bank in a series of class actions asserting violations of fiduciary duties owed to ERISA plans in connection with the investment of cash collateral generated in JPMorgan Bank’s securities lending programs.

 - and Schering-Plough in the settlement of claims of breach of fiduciary duty and ERISA violations by investors in connection with stock prices falling relating to study results that were released with regards to the cholesterol-lowering drug Vytorin; and

 - in the successful settlement of ERISA, securities and derivative claims related to Merck’s release, and ultimate withdrawal, of the pain medication Vioxx.